DangerCZ/SiaUs-iOS/README.md

 However, in order to use the app, you will need a file contract and a `shard` server to connect to.
 The [us-bindings](https://github.com/lukechampine/us-bindings) repo has instructions for obtaining a file contract.
 As for the `shard` server, you can run one yourself or connect to a public instance.

+You can also find more details in this [article](https://medium.com/p/6c7077da6c18) that this project is part of.

 # Updating and importing the framework

 This repo includes `Us.framework`, which is generated from the `us-bindings` repo by the `gomobile` tool.
 You may want to rebuild this framework if the `us` mobile bindings are updated with bug fixes or new functionality.
 To do so, run these commands: